octopusinvitro/uno/README.md

 * [x] `UnoServer`'s boolean methods don't have a `?`
 * [ ] Find a way to implement command-query separation in `UnoServer`'s boolean methods
 * [ ] Extract the empty `<p>` tags (i.e. `join_status`) into `locals`, and the `locals` and views logic to a `presenter` object injected in the main.
+* Finish the game AI implementation.
+* Find a way to clean the controller, still too much business logic for my taste.
+* Code climate
+* Push to Heroku

 ## License